 Step 1: Get Your Court Forms

-A. If you have been served with papers that ask the court to order support with a "Petition for Divorce or Legal Separation" (form FL-100 or FL-103), you have 30 days to file a “Response” with the court.
+A. If you have been served with papers that ask the court to order support with a "Petition for Divorce or Legal Separation" (form FL-100), you have 30 days to file a “Response” with the court.

 NOTE: You may not need all of these forms.
 Or you may need more forms.
 If you're not sure which forms to use, talk to your Family Law Facilitator or a lawyer.